-The inter-relationship between device class and conformity assessment is critical in establishing a consistent approach across all countries/regions adopting GHTF principles, so that the premarket approval process and evidence requirements for a particular medical device are acceptable globally.
-This document provides guidance on the principles of conformity assessment for medical devices.
-It should be read in conjunction with the GHTF document on Principles of Medical Devices Classification that recommends rules to assist a manufacturer to allocate its medical device to one of four risk classes.
-The procedures indicated in this document reflect the need to make conformity assessment more rigorous as the risk class of a medical device increases.
+The inter-relationship between device class and conformity assessment is critical in establishing a consistent approach across all countries/regions adopting GHTF principles, so that the premarket approval process and evidence requirements for a particular IVD Medical Device are acceptable globally.
+This document provides guidance on the principles of conformity assessment for IVD Medical Devices.
+It should be read in conjunction with the GHTF document on Principles of IVD Medical Devices Classification that recommends rules to assist a manufacturer to allocate its IVD Medical Devices to one of four risk classes.
+The procedures indicated in this document reflect the need to make conformity assessment more rigorous as the risk class of an IVD Medical Device increases.